whg-training/whg-training-resources/docs/genome_wide_association_studies/genome_wide_association_analysis/gwas_quality_control.md

 )
 ```

 Again, most of the samples have low missingness (close to zero), with a number of outliers above 0.025.
-You can see some other
+You can see some
-features there as well such as the two bumps in the distribution which looks a bit suspicious.
-For now, let's combine the two QC
+other features there as well such as the two bumps in the distribution which looks a bit suspicious - in a real study
-metrics (missingness and heterozygosity) to select outlying samples:
+you would want to look into this.
+For now, let's combine the two QC metrics (missingness and heterozygosity) to select
+outlying samples:

 ```R
 # In R: